hamed-nabizadeh/PYTHON/README.md

-This my training python lang
+This my training python language

 How to install python?
-use this command
+use this command.
 ```
 sudo apt install python3
 ```